December 28, 2017

 Within the scope of the security ratings charter there is still much work to be done.
 In addition to improvements to the discovery of external surfaces, assessing their security configurations, and diagnostics for the surrounding threat environment, there remains the promise of unifying internal and external risk assessments.
 For all the benefits of automated external scanning, there is a great deal of information that cannot– or should not– be available via this method.
 For companies to be able to understand their real risk, and be able to present that to those with whom they do business, they need a complete picture as they appear both within and beyond their borders.
 That, at least, is the aspiration.
 For now, adopting vendor risk scoring solutions and getting basic cyber insurance coverage is logical next step and an attainable goal.

 Fortunately, the barrier to entry is getting lower every day.
 As companies use better technology, the cost of automated risk scoring goes down.
 Today, with UpGuard Cyber Risk, it is possible to start protecting yourself for free.
+UpGuard adheres to the standards for fair and accurate security ratings.
 The CSTAR Chrome and Slack extensions travel with you to inform you of risky websites in real time.
 To start monitoring your vendors, start a free trial of UpGuard Cyber Risk to see which vendors are increasing your risk of outage or breach.